The Step 1 Self-Assessment: How to Read Your Score Report

-You will find a personalized Qbank session that is designed to address your weak points from the self-assessment.
+You will find personalized Qbank sessions that are designed to address your weak points from the self-assessment.
 You can dive right in and target the areas you need to focus on or, if you don’t feel quite ready for that, you can review your self-assessment answers, and see what you got right and what you got wrong.

 Relative strengths and weaknesses

-Your score report includes your relative strengths and weaknesses, always based on your performance on the self-assessment.
+Your score report includes your relative strengths and weaknesses based on your performance in the self-assessment.
 These are broken down by discipline and organ system.
 They include a percentage that represents how often each item appears on the exam and shows how you performed in each area.

 *Didn’t complete the self-assessment?
 You’ll still get a report

 If you did not complete the full self-assessment, you’ll still receive a personalized report.
 This report is based on the number of questions you answered and the results of those questions.

 Don’t worry if you didn’t finish all four blocks.
 We have plenty of other Step 1 tools that will help you confidently prepare for the exam, such as the Step 1 study plans and the AMBOSS Study Planner.

 Congratulations on getting to this milestone in your Step 1 studies.
 If you have more questions about your score report, please check out our help center.